IBM/multi-tenancy/README.md

 # Multi-tenancy Assets for IBM Partners to build SaaS

-This repo contains multi-tenancy assets for IBM partners to build SaaS.
+This repo contains multi-tenancy assets for IBM partners to build SaaS (Software as a Service).

 ### Project Structure